• Skip to primary navigation

 Dairy-Free Instructions: All the ingredients are already dairy-free except for the milk.
 You can easily use dairy-free milk instead.
 Bob’s Red Mill 1-to-1 Gluten-Free Flour is dairy-free and kosher parve; if using another gluten-free flour blend, ensure it’s dairy-free.
 Cup4Cup flour, for example, contains milk.

-• For added protein, add 1/2 cup of Greek yogurt for another amazing protein boost and infusion of moisture.
+- For added protein, add 1/2 cup of Greek yogurt.

 About the Waffle Maker: I recommend using a waffle maker dedicated to making gluten-free waffles ONLY.
 Remember, waffle irons are notorious for gluten cross-contamination and should not be shared for making foods that contain gluten and gluten-free foods.